-Anthropology ATH
+Anthropology | ATH

 ATH 101 Introduction to Physical Anthropology, 4 Cr.
 Presents physical anthropology and the study of human biological evolution in the context of modern genetics and primate behavior studies.
 Examines bio-cultural variation, the human fossil record, adaptive significance, as well as the diversity and commonality of present and ancestral populations.
 Prerequisite: placement into MTH 65 or MTH 98.
-Prerequisite/concurrent: WR 121.
+Prerequisite/concurrent: WR 121 or WR 121Z.
 Audit available.

 ATH 102 Introduction to Archaeology and Prehistory, 4 Cr.
 Explores archaeological methods and techniques used to recover, analyze, and reconstruct ancient cultures and societies, including the ethics and issues of looting, collecting, and preservation of artifacts.
 Provides a survey of world prehistory while emphasizing the development of social complexity and the origins of agriculture.
 Prerequisite: placement into MTH 65 or MTH 98.
-Prerequisite/concurrent: WR 121.
+Prerequisite/concurrent: WR 121 or WR 121Z.
 Audit available.

 ATH 103 Introduction to Cultural Anthropology, 4 Cr.
 Examines modern human cultures through a cross-cultural and comparative approach.
 Explores language, technology, subsistence, economics, sociopolitical systems, religions, and human expression through ethnographic examples to better understand global diversity and the dynamics of culture change.
 Prerequisite: placement into MTH 65 or MTH 98.
-Prerequisite/concurrent: WR 121.
+Prerequisite/concurrent: WR 121 or WR 121Z.
 Audit available.

 ATH 208 Introduction to Ethnography, 4 Cr.
 Explores the patterns found in culture through ethnographic descriptions of contemporary peoples.
 Introduces ethnographic research methods and theories for studying and interpreting societies.
 Prerequisite: placement into MTH 65 or MTH 98.
-Prerequisite/concurrent: WR 121.
+Prerequisite/ concurrent: WR 121 or WR 121Z.
 Audit available.

 ATH 231 Native Americans of the Northwest, 4 Cr.
 Surveys the origins, development, and cultural variation of Native peoples in Oregon, Washington, Alaska, and Southwest Canada.
 Explores the historical and contemporary achievements of tribal lifeways within the Northwest region.

 Prerequisite: placement into MTH 65 or MTH 98.
-Prerequisite/concurrent: WR 121.
+Prerequisite/ concurrent: WR 121 or WR 121Z.
 Audit available.

 ATH 235 Survey of Prehistoric Mesoamerica, 4 Cr.
 Examines the development of pre-contact Mesoamerican indigenous cultures from the earliest known Paleo-Indian occupation to the impact of the Spanish invasion, surveying the dynamics of economic, social, political, cultural, and religious systems of the Maya, the Aztec, and their neighbors.
-Prerequisites: placement into MTH 65 or MTH 98.
-Prerequisite/concurrent: WR 121.
+Prerequisites: IRW 115 or WR 115 or equivalent placement; placement into MTH 65 or MTH 98.
 Audit available.